deeg-p23/subsurface-scattering/index.md

 # Postmortem
 There's certainly a lot left for me to continue from where I left off here.

-The most (visually) important task on the to-do list though is giving the single scattering term another shot for this model.
+The most (visually) important task on the to-do list though is giving the single scattering term another shot for this model, to hopefully soon present a neat looking statue.
 An attempt was made, but the term had caused some artifacts along sharper faces, as in the following render.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/e16cc25d-1ec1-4505-941a-fae57ea7e642" width="45%" style="display:inline-block;"/>